Ryanyzh/ID-Assignment01-1-/README.md

 In the first page, there is the title of Imagine Dragons with a background.
 Next, there is a 2 grid column with the left column holding the image of the 4 members and the other column providing a brief description of the band.
 There is a click more button for the users to explore more about the band.

 In the second page, we

+One or two paragraphs providing an overview of your project.
+Tell us about your project.

+Essentially, this part is your sales pitch.

 ## Design Process

+The content of this website is inspired from here https://i.pinimg.com/236x/ad/1d/fa/ad1dfa9003af8ed1e08491e4f642e29e.jpg .
+I decided to apply what we have learnt during lessons such as forms, media queries,

 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.